sergey-sw/raft-playground/README.md

 - There are 5 nodes in a cluster.
 - Nodes have random election delay between `150` and `300` milliseconds.
-This is the amount of time a node will wait until promote itself as a candidate.
+This is the amount of time a node will wait until it promotes itself as a candidate.
+This timer restarts if the node receives a vote request from another candidate.
 - Leader heartbeat timeout is `3` seconds.
-If node does not hear from leader for `3` seconds, it will promote itself as a candidate.
+If a node does not hear from the leader for `3` seconds, it will promote itself as a candidate.

 We use these network settings: